swiftlang/vscode-swift/docs/settings.md

 ## Command Plugins

 Swift packages can define [command plugins](https://github.com/swiftlang/swift-package-manager/blob/main/Documentation/Plugins.md) that can perform arbitrary tasks.
 For example, the [swift-format](https://github.com/swiftlang/swift-format) package exposes a `format-source-code` command which will use swift-format to format source code in a folder.
 These plugin commands can be invoked from VS Code using `> Swift: Run Command Plugin`.

 A plugin may require permissions to perform tasks like writing to the file system or using the network.
 If a plugin command requires one of these permissions, you will be prompted in the integrated terminal to accept them.
-If you trust the command and wish to apply permissions on every command execution, you can configure a setting in your `settings.json`.
+If you trust the command and wish to apply permissions on every command execution, you can configure the [`swift.pluginPermissions`](vscode://settings/swift.pluginPermissions) setting in your `settings.json`.

 ```json
 {